A company’s decision to invest in its aircraft

 Choosing a service center

 Hitch requested cost and downtime estimates from three service facilities before choosing the Textron Aviation service center in Wichita, Kansas.
 The decision came down to two factors, Hitch said.
-An extended warranty period, and the added peace of mind knowing technicians from the company that designed and built the aircraft would accomplish the work.
+An extended limited warranty period, and the added peace of mind knowing technicians from the company that designed and built the aircraft would accomplish the work.

 “It looks like a whole other airplane,” Hitch said.